Sustainability at a Glance

-The College is committed to reducing our environmental footprint in areas such as energy use, greenhouse gas emissions, recycled materials and more.
+Mount Holyoke College is committed to reducing its environmental footprint in areas such as energy use, greenhouse gas emissions, recycled materials and more.

-- Greenhouse Gas (GHG) emissions are 11% lower than 2015 levels, attributable to the causes described above for energy use increase.
+- Greenhouse Gas (GHG) emissions are 11% higher than 2016 levels, attributable to the increase in heating degree days.

-- Since neither fuel choice nor degree days can be relied upon to maintain or reduce emission levels, work remains to reduce emissions through reduction in campus energy use.
+- Since degree day variation significantly impacts emission levels, work remains to reduce emissions through reduction in campus energy use and conversion to renewable energy sources.

 - Not included in these numbers are construction debris, which is recycled, and Equestrian Center waste, which is composted.
 Both are excluded because their volume would mask variability of other discards.